tharanees/javascript-demo/README.md

 ## Dataset credit

 Live data is sourced from CoinMarketCap's [data-api listing endpoint](https://api.coinmarketcap.com/data-api/v3/cryptocurrency/listing).
-A trimmed CoinCap snapshot ships in `backend/src/data/seedAssets.json` so the demo keeps working in offline or firewalled environments.
+A trimmed market snapshot ships in `backend/src/data/seedAssets.json` so the demo keeps working in offline or firewalled environments.
 Please review the respective data providers' terms of service before using the feeds in production environments.